- See a full list of publications

 I am Director of Studies for MSc Zooarchaeology, and teach a series of modules that form the core of this degree programme as well as acting as important options for the MSc Bioarchaeology programme.
 'Bone and Bones' introduces bone as a living tissue and reviews the comparative skeletal anatomy of vertebrates from fish to mammals.
 'Bone Taphonomy' gives a seminar and practical-based introduction to this complex but essential topic.
 In 'Exploring the Assemblage', a series of practical classes introduces and assesses several key areas of data collection, such as age at death and biometry.
 Finally, 'Zooarchaeology in Context' reviews zooarchaeology projects world-wide to show how evidence is used, and how human-animals relations have developed over a global and long-term perspective.

 Investigation of the genomics of Palaeolithic horses and their coat colour generated a good deal of press interest.
-The University's pres release can be seen here.
+The University's press release can be seen here.